CRYSTAL-style BIPOLE periodic HF and DFT

 • Even-electron SAD guesses are spin-averaged for CRYSTAL CYC0 parity: \(D_\alpha = D_\beta = D_{SAD}/2\).
 The requested multiplicity enters through the alpha/beta occupation counts after diagonalisation.

-• The Saunders-Dovesi-Roetti 1992 multipole-far-pair branch — at large distances CRYSTAL uses truncated multipole expansions rather than exact direct ERIs.
-The Ewald-J split captures the same long-range gauge, but it is not yet a line-for-line BIPOLE multipole dispatch.
+• A certified/default Saunders-Dovesi-Roetti 1992 multipole-far-pair branch — at large distances CRYSTAL uses truncated multipole expansions rather than exact direct ERIs. vibe-qc has an opt-in experimental branch (use_multipole_far_field=True), but its interaction-tensor normalization and end-to-end accuracy are still being certified.
+The exact Ewald-J split captures the same long-range gauge and remains the production path.

 • True IBZ orbit expansion for the multi-k long-range-J density transform.
 Until that lands, symmetry-reduced Monkhorst-Pack inputs are accepted by internally expanding them back to the full mesh for Ewald-J correctness.
 This is a usability bridge, not a performance speedup.